dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 This has allowed applications to process numerical values without the need to convert them from one language to another, for example a user can open an Microsoft Excel spreadsheet in a localized Arabic Windows and see the numbers shaped in Arabic, but open it in a European version of Windows and see European representation of the same numbers.
 This is also necessary for other symbols such as comma separators and percentage symbol because they usually accompany numbers in the same document.

-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] continues the same tradition, and adds further support for this feature that allows more user control over when and how substitution is used.
+Windows Presentation Foundation (WPF) continues the same tradition, and adds further support for this feature that allows more user control over when and how substitution is used.
 While this feature is designed for any language, it is particularly useful in bidirectional content where shaping digits for a specific language is usually a challenge for application developers because of the various cultures an application might run on.

-The core property controlling how number substitution works in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] is the <xref:System.Windows.Media.NumberSubstitution.Substitution%2A> dependency property.
+The core property controlling how number substitution works in Windows Presentation Foundation (WPF) is the <xref:System.Windows.Media.NumberSubstitution.Substitution%2A> dependency property.
 The <xref:System.Windows.Media.NumberSubstitution> class specifies how numbers in text are to be displayed.
 It has three public properties that define its behavior.
 The following is a summary of each of the properties:

 **CultureSource:**